electr1fy0/sorta/README.md

 ```

 **Wildcard support:**
-- Use `*` as a keyword to match all files that don't match any other rules
+- Use `*` as a keyword to match all files that don't match any other rules.
-- Files matching specific keywords will always take priority over the wildcard
+- Files matching specific keywords will always take priority over the wildcard.
-- Only one wildcard rule is supported

 ### Duplicate detection
 ```bash